Alberto1Artoni/Alberto1Artoni.github.io/projects/CMEB.md

 The project is a first step in more detailed investigation about the coupling between the particle world and the PDE world.
 This is one of the first attemps.
 From a practical point of view, devices like RRAM can be designed.

-###### Images shown are GIFs - with no loop.
-Some browser-related issues are known: please open the page with Chrome.
+<p> <span style="color:grey"> Images shown are GIFs - with no loop.
+Some browser-related issues are known: please open the page with Chrome </span></p>